Check out our latest professional janitorial services tips and tricks for safely removing germs and bacteria in your home, school, or office.

 They observed more than 3,700 people using public restrooms, and found 95 percent of them were cutting corners.

 Thirty-three percent of people didn't use soap, while 10 percent skipped hand-washing entirely.

 The average hand-washing time was 6 seconds, far below the CDC's recommended duration.

-Further, specifically, norovirus outbreaks tend to be foodborne, meaning the virus was transferred and ingested by food that was not properly cleaned or prepared, or it was prepared by someone who did not wash their hands according to CDC and OSHA guidelines.
+Further, specifically, norovirus outbreaks tend to be foodborne, meaning the virus was transferred and ingested by food that was not adequately cleaned or prepared, or it was cooked by someone who did not wash their hands according to CDC and OSHA guidelines.

 A routine, green janitorial services cleaning regimen that mandates the daily disinfection of all high-contact surfaces is necessary to combat the increasing epidemic of school acquired illness, including:

 - Counters and sinks in the classroom, cafeteria, and restrooms.